vamsee91/Design-elevator/README.md

 4) Things not handled:
 When the elevator stops, there can be an alarm for leaving the door open for long or some maintainance work indication.

+5) Build and Test:
+All the java files are present in the repo, just need to compile them.
+There are two main files, one to test the Elevator and the other to test the ElevatorSystemControl, I have provided very basic testing code in the main file to check the current floor elevator is in after a couple of operations on it.
+The inputs are given by user.
+I have used eclipse environment to build and test the code.